-Sub-scenario 3d: In Scenario 3d the additional yield from Hlotse Dam was used to release compensation water in support of downstream users.
-The compensation releases took place mainly during the dry months when the flow in the Mohokare (Caledon River) is low.
+Sub-scenario 3d: In Scenario 3d the additional yield from Hlotse Dam was used to release mitigation water in support of downstream users.
+The mitigation releases took place mainly during the dry months when the flow in the Mohokare (Caledon River) is low.
 This is important as there is almost no storage in the Caledon and most of the abstractions for the towns including Maseru depends on runoff river abstractions.
-The demand imposed on Hlotse Dam for this scenario was 66.3 million m3/a and represents the expected 2050 water requirement for irrigation (46.2 million m3/a) and urban/rural of 20.1 million m3/a.
+The demand imposed on Hlotse Dam for this scenario was 66.3 million m^3/a and represents the expected 2050 water requirement for irrigation (46.2 million m^3/a) and urban/rural of 20.1 million m^3/a .